Amanoo/Smart-Egg-Cooker/README.md

 # Smart-Egg-Cooker
 Design for a WiFi-enabled egg cooker with touchscreen and Home Assistant integration

-GUIslice library included because the configuration is a little tricky.
-All rights reserved by ImpulseAdventure under the MIT licence.
+GUIslice and TFT_eSPI libraries included because the configuration is a little tricky.
+All rights to GUIslice reserved by ImpulseAdventure under the MIT licence.
+All rights to TFT_eSPI reserved by Bodmer under the BSD licence.

 ## Components used:
 * ESP32